jersou/studio-pack-generator/README.md

-      --help                         Show help                                                                 [boolean] -d, --add-delay                    add 1 second at the beginning and the end of audio files [boolean] [default: false] -n, --auto-next-story-transition   go to next story of group at end of stories              [boolean] [default: false] -l, --lang                         the lang used to generate menu and items.
+      --help                         Show help                                                                 [boolean] -d, --add-delay                    add 1 second at the beginning and the end of audio files [boolean] [default: false] -n, --auto-next-story-transition   go to next story of group at end of stories              [boolean] [default: false] -b, --select-next-story-at-end     select the next story in the menu at end                 [boolean] [default: false] -l, --lang                         the lang used to generate menu and items.
 Auto detected by default         [string] -t, --night-mode                   enable night mode : add transitions to an uniq endpoint  [boolean] [default: false] -o, --output-folder                zip output folder                                                          [string]